Noah's Ark (1928 film): Plot

-Travis and Al meet by chance in the trenches.
+Al enlists himself.
+Despite being married, Travis joins, admired when seeing Al marching.
 They are each assigned a squad to attack a machine gun nest holding up the American offensive.
-Tragically, Travis tosses a hand grenade into the position, not knowing that Al had captured it moments before.
-Al is fatally wounded, but lives long enough to bid his friend adieu.

-Nickoloff spots Marie in a group of dancers entertaining the troops.
-He threatens to have her arrested as a German spy unless she meets him later.
-When she tries to sneak away, he carries through his threat, and she is sentenced to face a firing squad.
-She is comforted by the minister from the train.
-Travis, who by chance is part of the squad, recognizes her in the nick of time.
-The couple and others are trapped below a demolished building by a German artillery barrage.
-The minister compares the war and its flood of blood to the biblical story of Noah's Ark.
+Travis tosses a hand grenade into the position, not knowing that Al had captured it moments before; Al dies.
+Nickoloff spots Marie in a group of dancers entertaining the troops, threatening to have her arrested as a German spy unless she meets him later.
+When she tries to sneak away, she is sentenced to face a firing squad.
+Travis, also part of the squad, recognizes her.
+The couple and others are trapped below a demolished building.
+The minister compares the war and its flood of blood to the biblical flood story.

 The film reverts to that time, with the actors playing second roles.
 King Nephilim has converted his subjects into worshippers of the god Jaghuth.
 Only Noah and his family remain faithful to Jehovah.
-Following Jehovah's command, Noah and his three sons begin building the Ark on a mountainside.
+Following His command, Noah and his three sons begin building the Ark on a mountainside.
 Nephilim orders the sacrifice of the most beautiful virgin in his realm to his god in a month.
 His soldiers choose Miriam, a handmaiden of Noah's.
-When Noah's son Japheth tries to save her, he is blinded and set to labor turning a stone-mill with other prisoners.
+When Noah's son Japheth tries to save her, he is blinded and set to labor turning a stonemill with other prisoners.
 Just as Miriam is about to be slain, Jehovah unleashes his wrath, with the great flood destroying and drowning everything in its path.
 Among the chaos, Japheth, freed from his chains, finds and carries Miriam back to the Ark, where Jehovah restores his sight.
 Nephilim tries to climb aboard the Ark, only to have the door slam on his hand, inflicting the same injuries Nickoloff suffered.

-Returning to World War I, the trapped group is freed.
-Soon after they emerge, they learn that the Armistice has been signed and the war is over.
+Returning to World War I, the trapped group is freed, an armistice agreement is signed, and the war is over.